HIFK Hockey: Rivalries

-HIFK are rivals with Jokerit; games were often sold out and were in the later years among the fiercest in Nordic ice hockey, but are no longer played following Jokerit's withdrawal from Liiga after the 2013–14 season to join the Russian-based Kontinental Hockey League (KHL).
+HIFK are rivals with Jokerit; games were often sold out and were in the later years among the fiercest in Nordic ice hockey.
+Following Jokerit's withdrawal from Liiga after the 2013–14 season to join the Russian-based Kontinental Hockey League (KHL) and later joining the lower level of Finnish hockey Mestis, the teams have not faced each other in over a decade.
 Following a history of even series of games, HIFK won the game total with 106–105 after a 2–1 victory in a classical outdoor game in March 2014, claiming the title of Helsinki's dominion.
+The teams will face each other again in the upcoming 2026–27 Liiga season following Jokerit's promotion from Mestis.